civican/legisinfo/44-1/bills/C-20/bill_text.md

 defining "serious injury" for the purposes of subsection `68`(1);

-respecting investigations, reviews or hearings conducted jointly under section `80`; and
+respecting investigations, reviews or hearings conducted jointly under section 80;

+respecting

+sharing of information and cooperation between the Commission and the National Security and Intelligence Review Agency or between the Commission and any other prescribed federal entity,

+referral of complaints by the Commission to the National Security and Intelligence Review Agency or any other prescribed federal entity or referral of complaints by the National Security and Intelligence Review Agency or any other prescribed federal entity to the Commission, and

+proceedings conducted jointly by the Commission and the National Security and Intelligence Review Agency or by the Commission and any other prescribed federal entity; and

 prescribing anything that by this Act is to be prescribed by regulation.